calimero-archive/docs/docs/getting_started/contract_management.md

 - Choose the desired call method from the drop-down
 - Provide the method parameters/arguments
-- From the dropdown list select your contract name (subaccount name)
+- Select your contract name (subaccount name) from the dropdown
-- (Optional) Specify the Gas fee and deposit.
+- (Optional) Specify the Gas fee and deposit
-- Click on **Send transaction** button
+- Click on the **Send transaction** button

 ![](../../static/img/filled-contract.png)